-Along with several other books, I have written dozens of songs and recorded three albums, including Hosanna!
+Along with other books, I have written dozens of songs and recorded three albums, including Hosanna!
 Music’s Lamb of God.
-My most widely known song, I Love You with the Love of the Lord, has been translated into numerous languages around the world, and is a considered a standard in church music.
+My most widely known song, I Love You with the Love of the Lord, has been translated into numerous languages around the world, and is a considered a classic in church music.

 My Content